aditiapratama1231/aws-stream-example/README.md

 Create or delete stream name :
 - Move to `stream` folder to create or delete stream name
-- `go build stream.go `
+- `go build stream.go ` to create new stream.
 - create : `./stream -action=create`
 - delete : `./stream -action=delete`

-Produce and consume data (split the terminal to be 2 part, so you can see simulation of data stream):
+After Create Stream

+Send data stream :
 - Move to producer folder to produce/send data to kinesis and `go run produce.go`.
 In this folder, you will see `Data` folder, it contains data structure, just copy that to `data.json`.
-- Move to consumer folder to consume/get data from kinesis and `go run consume.go`

 GOOD LUCK :)